 Georgia Fair Debt Collection Laws

-Updated by , Attorney
+Updated by , Attorney · University of Denver Sturm College of Law

-• To reiterate, it requires a license to make consumer loans of $3,000 or less.
-The law exempts certain parties, including banks, trust companies, real estate or mortgage companies, and the University System of Georgia, from the license requirement.
+• Again, it requires a license to make consumer loans of $3,000 or less.
+The law exempts some lenders.
 (Ga.
-Code Ann. § 7-3-4).
+Code § 7-3-4).

 • The law limits the amount of fees, interest, and late charges that may be charged to the consumer.
 (Ga.
-Code Ann. § 7-3-4, § 7-3-11).
+Code § 7-3-4, § 7-3-11).

 • The borrower is entitled to a written itemized statement showing the date and amount of the loan.
 In addition, the statement must show, among other things, the schedule of payments, the type of security for the loan, the actual cash advanced to the borrower, and the amount of interest and fees.
 (Ga.
-Code Ann. § 7-3-15).
+Code § 7-3-15).

-The Georgia Installment Loan Act prohibits the willful use of any unreasonable collection tactics.
-Unreasonable collection tactics include, but aren't limited to, any conduct which:
+The Georgia Installment Loan Act prohibits the willful use of unreasonable collection tactics.
+Unreasonable collection tactics include, but aren't limited to, any conduct that:

 • causes the borrower or any member of the borrower's family to suffer bodily injury or physical harm